DonioT/ChatRoom/README.md

-# ChatRoom
-SignalR .net Chat
+# SignalR .net Chat

-The aim of this mini project was to figure out how to use signal r messaging for a web application.
+The aim of this mini project was to figure out how to use signal r messaging for a web application.There are a ton of mini additions that can be made to make this a more useful chat application.

 I learned a couple of things during this project: